Multiple diffusion scales and diffusion-driven instability: Emergence of near- and far-from-equilibrium patterns: Conditions for diffusion-driven instability

 and gives $s(\L_{\Ds,\,d\,\hat{D}}) > 0$ for all $d \ge \tilde{d}$.
 Since $\tilde{d} \ge 1$, we have $L_d \ge 1$, with $L_{\tilde{d}} = 1$ if $\varepsilon > 0$ is large enough to ensure $d_i < \varepsilon$ for all $i$. \end{proof}

 \begin{remark} Increasing only $\Df$ while keeping $\Ds$ fixed is, in general, insufficient to induce DDI.
 An enlargement of the spatial domain with fixed $\Ds$ is required, since this effectively decreases $\Ds$ relative to $\Df$ and thereby restores the instability mechanism.
-Example~\ref{ex:RescaledDomainNecessary} illustrates a case where enlarging the domain is essential for the occurrence of DDI. \end{remark}